 Birch coffee crunch (4.25 a scoop) also uses a steeping method to wield bold flavor.
 Rather than adding espresso or coffee concentrate to the base of his gelato, Cohen steeps whole coffee beans in milk and sugar to allow maximum flavor and transference of caffeine from the bean.
 Think of this as a gelato cold brew that all coffee lovers need to get their hands on this.

 The two major differences to note when comparing gelato to ice cream have to do with the preparation and service.
-Gelato is typically served at a lower temperature than a traditional American-style ice cream, which results in a dense, heavy scoop with less air between each ingredient.
+Gelato is typically served at a higher temperature than a traditional American-style ice cream, which results in a dense, heavy scoop with less air between each ingredient.

 “In Italy, style varies depending on the region it [gelato] is prepared.
 Stateside, gelato is more synonymous with a style of service,” explained Cohen.